SnappyJumper/BookWyrm/README.md

 ### Structure

-The website has a Hierarchial Tree Structure so that navigation through the site is effortless.
+The website has a hierarchical tree structure so that navigation through the site is effortless.
 Here is a sketch of the structure made using [miro](https://miro.com/).

 ![BookWyrm website map](assets/readme_files/site_structure.png)